Azure for AWS Professionals

 Autoscaling in Azure is handled by two services:

-VM scale sets - allow you to deploy and manage an identical set of VMs.
+Virtual machine scale sets allow you to deploy and manage an identical set of VMs.
 The number of instances can autoscale based on performance needs.

-The Azure Container Service supports Docker containers managed through Docker Swarm, Kubernetes, or DC/OS.
+The Azure Kubernetes Service supports Docker containers managed through Kubernetes.

 Other compute services